 • Help the person connect with supportive resources on campus and in the community.

-• Encourage the person to contact CAPS for help, when appropriate.
+• Encourage the person to contact the Talley Center for Counseling Services for help, when appropriate.

 • Take care of yourself, too; know your own limits.